-A student with a disability who wishes to utilize a service animal in a classroom is encouraged to meet with a Disability Coordinator in Academic Services in order to access resources, information and advocacy around a range of disability-related dynamics, including service animals.
-If a student who wishes to use any disability-related accommodations, please contact a Disability Coordinator in the office of Academic Services at 616-526-6113.
+A student with a disability who wishes to utilize a service animal is encouraged to meet with a Disability Coordinator in order to access resources, information and advocacy around a range of disability-related dynamics, including service animals, in addition to reviewing the standards of care for animals on campus.
+If a student wishes to use any disability-related accommodations, please contact a Disability Coordinator in the Center for Student Success at 616-526-6155.